Wuzhou Guangxi, China Travel Guide

 A simple "Nǐ hǎo" (Hello) is a polite and sufficient greeting.
 Handshakes are widespread in formal settings.

-Casual attire is for the most part acceptable for daily wear.
+Casual attire is generally acceptable for everyday use.
 Tipping is not customary or expected.

 Generally acceptable to photograph in public spaces.
-Always ask for permission before taking close-portrait photos.
+Always get consent before taking close-up photos of individuals.

 When visiting temples, remove your hat, speak softly, and avoid touching artifacts.
 Do not point your feet at sacred objects.
 Observe rituals respectfully.